-In this triangle, each side represents one of the constraints (or related constraints) wherein any changes to any one side cause a change in the other side.
+Figure 1-2: In this triangle, each side represents one of the constraints (or related constraints) wherein any changes to any one side cause a change in the other sides.
 The best projects have a perfectly balanced triangle.
 Maintaining this balance is difficult because projects are prone to change.
 For example, if scope increases, cost and time may increase disproportionately.
 Alternatively, if the amount of money you have for your project decreases, you may be able to do as much, but your time may increase.
+"The triad constraints" by John M. Kennedy T., used under CC BY-SA 3.0 license, adapted by Fanshawe College, CC BY-SA 3.0

-Project Example
+Project example

 Here is an example of a project that cut quality because the project costs were fixed.
-The P-36 oil platform (Figure 1.3) was the largest footing production platform in the world capable of processing 180,000 barrels of oil per day and 5.2 million cubic meters of gas per day.
-Located in the Roncador Field, Campos Basin, Brazil, the P-36 was operated by Petrobras (Offshore Technology, 2021).
+The P-36 oil platform (Figure 1-3) was the largest footing production platform in the world capable of processing 180,000 barrels of oil per day and 5.2 million cubic meters of gas per day.
+Located in the Roncador Field, Campos Basin, Brazil, the P-36 was operated by Petrobras (Roncador Oil Rig and gas field project, 2021).

-Figure 1.3: "P36 No 010" by Richard Collinson, CC-BY-ND 2.0.
+Figure 1-3: The Petrobras P-36 oil platform.
+P36 No 010 by Richard Collinson used under CC-BY-ND license.